mibuthu/wp-event-list/readme.txt

 == Description ==

-The purpose of this plugin is to to show a list of events with date, time, description, place, etc. on your site by using a shortcode.
+The purpose of this plugin is to to show a list of events with date, time, description, place, etc. on your site by using a shortcode or a widget.
 There are also admin sites available to access the plugin-settings and to manage the events.

 = Current Features =